markosamuli/linux-machine/README.md

 [asdf] version manager is installed without plugin configuration.

-To configure plugins, add them into the `machine.yaml` configuration.
+To configure [asdf plugins] and package versions to install, add them into the `machine.yaml` configuration.

 ```yaml
 asdf_plugins: